2020 Democratic Party presidential debates: Seventh debate moderation controversies

 During the seventh Democratic debate, January 14, hosted by CNN and the Des Moines Register, the wording of a series of questions from moderator Abby Phillip directed at senators Sanders and Warren drew criticisms from various other news outlets and from Sanders supporters.
 Following reports alleging that Sanders said to Warren in a 2018 private conversation that he did not believe that a woman could defeat Donald Trump in the 2020 presidential election, Sanders was given the question "Senator Warren confirmed in a statement, that in 2018 you told her that you did not believe that a woman could win the election.
 Why did you say that?"
 Sanders stated in his reply "as a matter of fact, I didn't say it" and received the follow-up question from Phillip: "I do want to be clear here, you're saying that you never told Senator Warren that a woman could not win the election?" to which Sanders replied "That is correct."
 Phillip's next question was directed at Warren, and was phrased: "Senator Warren, what did you think when Senator Sanders told you a woman could not win the election?"

 MSNBC hosts Mika Brzezinski and Donny Deutsch the next day on Morning Joe criticized the question, describing it as "bizarre" and "a miss" respectively.
-Senior reporter at HuffPost Zach Carter stated that he believes CNN "botched" the debate and Matt Taibi from Rolling Stone described the moderation as "shameful" and "villainous".
+Senior reporter at HuffPost Zach Carter stated that he believes CNN "botched" the debate and Matt Taibbi from Rolling Stone described the moderation as "shameful" and "villainous".
 Jeet Heer from The Nation commented that CNN was "the biggest loser of the night."
 Washington Examiner senior commentary writer Becket Adams described Phillip's question as "a hatchet job".
 The controversy also led to negative reactions on social media.